Designation:

 Powered by a 1130 hp Sakae 21 equipped with a two-speed supercharger instead of a single-speed unit as used on the earlier Sakae 12.

 The ammunition supply for the wing-mounted 20-mm cannon was increased from 60 rpg to 100 rpg.
 In order to simplify production and maintenance, the folding wingtips and the tab balances were removed, reducing the wingspan to 36 feet 1 1/16 inches and wing area to 231.75 square feet.
-This resulted in a slight increase in the level speed with little adverse effect in the overall maneuverability.
-Japanese pilots did find that both the maneuverability and climb rate of the new clipped-wing Zero Fighter were slightly poorer than those of the earlier A6M2, but the aircraft was considerably faster in a dive, the ailerons were more effective, and the roll rate was better at high speed.
+This resulted in a slight increase in the level speed with little adverse effect in the overall manoeuvrability.
+Japanese pilots did find that both the manoeuvrability and climb rate of the new clipped-wing Zero Fighter were slightly poorer than those of the earlier A6M2, but the aircraft was considerably faster in a dive, the ailerons were more effective, and the roll rate was better at high speed.

 A6M4